caelum/vraptor-hibernate/README.markdown

 ## vraptor-hibernate

-A vraptor hibernate plugin that adds support to hibernate on specific environments.
+A VRaptor Hibernate 3 plugin that adds support to Hibernate on specific environments.

 # installing